shsagir/play-area-sync/docs/about-domains.md

 ### How to get your Apps IP

 See the above troubleshooting section to grab the current IP of your App.
-Mind that this IP might change in the future and that this IP is just for now.
+Mind that this IP will change in the future and that this IP is just for now.

 ### Editing your local hosts file